The Return of the “Special

 https://tech.ed.gov/netp/

-etc.).
-Your evaluation, critique, and extension paper should be 4-5
+critique, and extension paper should be 4-5 single-spaced pages (excluding

 strategic plan report into ChatPDF, ChatGPT, or other generative AI tool or

-platform and have it do a critique or a book review.
-If you choose this route,
+platform and have it do a critique or review of these report or strategic plan.

 Summary